Colour-coded 999 ambulance service call system in Wales

 Managers argue the current against-the-clock system can lead to two vehicles – a rapid response team followed by an ambulance – going to what often turns out to be a less critical case.
-But as soon as it is clear a case is life-threatening, an emergency vehicle will be sent.
+But as soon as it is clearly a life-threatening case, an emergency vehicle will be sent.

 But when it is unclear how serious a call is, control centre staff will have extra time – up to two minutes – to judge how to respond.